cmarikos/az_precincts/README.md

 # AZ Precinct Code Normalizer (`pctnum`)

+I use this in conjunction with [geo-precincts](https://github.com/cmarikos/geo-precincts) to build a uniformly coded WKT AZ precinct file for mapping in Looker Studio.

 This project standardizes Arizona voting precinct identifiers into a **uniform 6‑character `pctnum`** code:

 ```